studiomado/query-bundle/UPGRADE-2.1.md

 UnespectedValueException
 ------------------------

- * Trhowed whenever parent root entity of a relation not exists.
+ * Throwed whenever parent root entity of a relation not exists.

 UnreachablePathException
 ------------------------